maxfordham/mxf-code-docs/book/docs/opensource-and-licensing.md

 At Max Fordham the majority of our internal software-development projects utilise external opensource software.
-As a result, we believe that where possible, we should contribute back to the opensource community by making the code that we create and use publicly available.
+As a result, we believe that where possible, we should contribute back to the opensource community by making the code that we create publicly available.
 We also believe that openness and transparency within Science and Engineering is good for society and encourages collaboration and innovation; this it put best by the non-profit [Numfocus](https://numfocus.org/): _"Open Code = Better Science"_.

+In doing so we are placing ourselves in the same class as other industry leaders who are taking a similar approach, and we are actively saying to other practioners that we are keen to share and learn, collaboratively.

 The decision to opensource a project is considered on a case by case basis; considering the benefit to the practice and the wider-industry.
 That said, precendents exist and can help guide future decisions.